StandBy mode not working in iOS 17? 9 Ways to fix it!

 2. Toggle on StandBy.

-You may also enable the Always On toggle if your iPhone supports it.
+You can also enable the Always On toggle if your iPhone supports it.

 enable and use StandBy mode in iOS 17

-If StandBy mode doesn’t work even after you’ve enabled it from the Settings app, there’s a chance that you’re not using it correctly.
+If StandBy mode doesn’t work even after you’ve enabled it in the Settings app, there’s a chance that you’re not using it correctly.

-In order to access StandBy mode, you must connect your iPhone to power and place it at an inclined angle in landscape orientation, preferably using a charging dock.
+In order to access StandBy mode, you must connect your iPhone to a power source and place it at an inclined angle in landscape orientation, preferably using a charging dock.

 1. Go to Settings → Battery.